lpuettmann/patterns-of-panic/README.md

 ## Data

-There are two datasets in this repository (not yet, coming soon):
+There are two datasets in this repository:

 - *pp_quarterly.csv*: Quarterly dataset
 - *pp_monthly.csv*: Monthly dataset